 If you think outside the fabric store box, then a snuggly lap robe or small blanket can become a ruana.
 It might even be just the right size to give you pre-finished edges, maybe even with fun fringe!

-How to Make a Ruana
+How to make a fleece ruana

 Here are two more versions to get you started – one from cashmere yardage and one from a Pendleton wool blanket.